 The Proliferation Of Mobile Apps And Emergence Of App-Controlled Appliances

-Smartphones have become a necessity for most people nowadays and are now a big part of our everyday activities.
-I couldn’t go out of the house without bringing my phone, and if I left it, I’d be in a panic because it contains all the relevant information and apps that I need to go through my day.
+Smartphones are now something that most people need and are a big part of what we do every day.
+I couldn’t leave the house without my phone, and if I did, I’d be very worried because it has all the knowledge and apps I need to get through my day.

 Phones are no longer just devices to call or send text messages and have transformed into multi-functional, multimedia devices that we use in almost every aspect of our lives.